 SUSTAINABILITY DEGREE PROGRAMS

-To pursue or enhance your career in sustainability, earn a bachelor’s, master’s, or doctorate degree in the subject or a closely related one.
-Each type of degree has distinct requirements and collectively they offer a beginner’s, intermediate, and advanced study of sustainability.
+To pursue or enhance your career in this field, earn a bachelor’s, master’s, or PhD degree in the subject or a closely related one.
+Each type of degree has distinct requirements and together they offer a beginner’s, intermediate, and advanced study of the focus.

-If you’re at the beginning stage of pursuing a degree and you’re not ready to pursue a bachelor’s degree, consider earning an associate’s degree.
-You can earn an associate’s degree in sustainability in just two years.
-One of those years will be devoted to general education courses and the other to courses that cover the basics of sustainability.
+If you’re at the beginning stage of your degree and you’re not ready to pursue a bachelor’s degree, consider earning an associate’s degree.
+You can earn an associate’s degree in just two years.
+One of those years will be devoted to gen ed courses and the other to courses that cover the basics of this field.

-You generally have to have a bachelor’s degree to secure employment in sustainability or environmental science.
-Therefore, this degree should be used as a stepping stone to earning a bachelor’s degree.
+You may have to have a bachelor’s degree to secure employment in the field or in a field like environmental science.
+Thus, this degree should be used as a stepping stone for you to earn a bachelor’s degree.

-These four-year programs are the place to start if you have yet to earn a degree.
-They include two years of general education courses and two years of courses connected to your major.
-Your major might be in environmental science or sustainability studies, or you might major in business, political science, sociology, or engineering with a minor in sustainability or environmental science.
-Examples of bachelor’s degrees you might pursue include:
+These four year programs are the place to start if you have yet to earn a degree.
+They include two years of gen ed courses and two years of courses in your major.
+Your major might be in environmental science or you might major in something like business with a minor in sustainability or environmental science.
+Examples of bachelor’s degrees you might go for could be:

 - BA or BS in Sustainability